-Priya is a BSc International Political Economy student.
-She became a City student through Clearing - a decision she is now happy about.
+Priya Sharma is a 2nd year International Political Economy student.
+She became a City student through Clearing – a decision she is now happy about.

 What is your favourite thing about studying at City?

 I appreciate the wide range of modules available as well as the number of non-academic opportunities e.g. career events and societies.

 What kind of things are you involved in outside of your course?

 Outside of my course, I am a Marketing Student Ambassador.
 It is a great way to develop many skills but also an extremely flexible way to earn some money.
 I also recently took part in the Employability Skills Programme, which included attending several career workshops to help enhance skills employers are looking for.